-- A. Minimum lot size: 100 acres. - B. A 200-foot vegetated buffer shall be required for all sides of the property abutting residential or commercial zones. - C. Firing ranges for rifles and pistols should be oriented so that firing is not directed towards any residential property within 2,000 yards from the firing line that is touching an arc width of 20 degrees, centered on the axis of firing (that is, within 10 degrees of either side of said axis); ranges for shotgun use, including sporting clays, skeet, trap and five stands are not subject to this requirement. - D. All portions of any firing range (for pistol and rifle ranges, this is defined as the area from the firing line to the target backstop or berm, for the width of the shooting lanes; for ranges for shotgun use, including sporting clays, skeet, trap and five stands, this is defined as the area from the firing stations to a distance 100 yards from the firing stations in the direction of fire) must be located at least 1,000 feet from all property lines. - E. Hours of firing shall be limited to between 7:30 a.m. and 10:30 p.m..
-These hours of operation shall apply to both new and existing outdoor shooting ranges.

-F. A site plan shall be submitted with the special use application showing all facilities and ranges, the direction of firing, all residential property within 2,000 yards of the property boundaries, and all buffers and distances.
+- A. Minimum lot size: 100 acres. - B. A 200-foot vegetated buffer shall be required for all sides of the property abutting residential or commercial zones. - C. Firing ranges for rifles and pistols should be oriented so that firing is not directed towards any residential property within 2,000 yards from the firing line that is touching an arc width of 20 degrees, centered on the axis of firing (that is, within 10 degrees of either side of said axis); ranges for shotgun use, including sporting clays, skeet, trap and five stands are not subject to this requirement. - D. All portions of any firing range (for pistol and rifle ranges, this is defined as the area from the firing line to the target backstop or berm, for the width of the shooting lanes; for ranges for shotgun use, including sporting clays, skeet, trap and five stands, this is defined as the area from the firing stations to a distance 100 yards from the firing stations in the direction of fire) must be located at least 1,000 feet from all property lines. - E. Hours of firing shall be limited to between 10:00 a.m. and 6:00 p.m., Monday to Saturday.
+No firing is permitted on Sunday. - F. A site plan shall be submitted with the special use application showing all facilities and ranges, the direction of firing, all residential property within 2,000 yards of the property boundaries, and all buffers and distances.